cynkra/blockr.core/README.md

 blockr targets two main user groups:

-- **non technical** users are empowered to create insightful data workflows using pre-built blocks that can be **easily** connected, all without writing a single line of code.
+- **non developers** are empowered to create insightful data workflows using pre-built blocks that can be **easily** connected, all without writing a single line of code.
-- **developers** are provided with a set of tools to seamlessly create new blocks, thereby enhancing the entire framework and fostering **collaboration** within organizations teams.
+- **developers** are provided with a set of tools to create new blocks and extend blockr, thereby enhancing the entire framework and fostering **collaboration** within teams and organisations.

-## What are the key features
+## Key features

 1.  **User-Friendly Interface**: Build data pipelines with intuitive interface, like with